obonaventure/cnp3/book/network/network.rst

    The network layer in the reference model

 Before explaining the network layer in details, it is useful to first analyse the service provided by the `datalink` layer.
 There are many variants of the datalink layer.
 Some provide a connection-oriented service while others provide a connectionless service.
-In this section, we will focus on connectionless datalink layer services that are the most widely used.
-Using a connection-oriented datalink layer causes some problems that are beyond the scope of this chapter :rfc:`3819`.
+In this section, we focus on connectionless datalink layer services that are the most widely used.
+Using a connection-oriented datalink layer causes some problems that are beyond the scope of this chapter.
+See :rfc:`3819` for a discussion on this topic.

 .. figure:: fig/network-fig-003-c.png